Structured Settlement Watchdog®

 Who is the Structured Settlement Watchdog?

-• John Darer, known as the Structured Settlement Watchdog®, is a highly experienced AM Best Client Recommended Structured Settlement Expert, Master Structured Settlement Consultant, Certified Financial Transitionist, and Registered Settlement Planner.
+John Darer, known as the Structured Settlement Watchdog®, is a highly experienced AM Best Client Recommended Structured Settlement Expert, Master Structured Settlement Consultant, Certified Financial Transitionist, and Registered Settlement Planner.

 • The content is impactful, engaging, and widely regarded, with over 1.5 million page views. on Structured Settlements 4Real alone.
+The Structured Settlements 4Real blog recently tranisitioned from the Typepad platform to WordPress after 20 years.

 Why is There a Structured Settlement Watchdog?